markmead/alpinejs-head/README.md

 This plugin lets you dynamically update:

-- Page titles
+- 📄 Page title
-- Meta descriptions
+- 📝 Meta descriptions
-- Theme colors
-- Other head elements
+- 🔍 SEO elements

 ## Why Use It?